 Texas Hailstorm Law

 In Texas, hailstorm damage claims must be filed within certain deadlines and statutes of limitation.
 Policyholders who do not timely file a claim or a lawsuit within the applicable time limits may lose their right to recover forever.
 While it may depend on the severity of the storm and the location of the natural disaster, the Texas statute of limitations for filing a hailstorm claim is usually two years from the date of the event.
 For example, when Hurricane Ike hit Houston and surrounding areas, an alternative statute of limitations was established to allow most claimants sufficient additional time to file.

-Homeowners insurance often comes with hailstorm provisions that cover a variety of damages including but not limited to:
+Property insurance often comes with hailstorm provisions that cover a variety of damages, including but not limited to the cost to replace or repair:

-- The cost to replace or repair other structures on the property including garages, tool sheds, guesthouses, etc.
+- Other structures on the property including garages, tool sheds, guesthouses, etc.

 Our firm has successfully handled hailstorm cases in Texas where insurance companies have delayed, denied, and/or underpaid the claims of policyholders.
 By law, bad faith practices by insurance companies are illegal; and, your carrier can be held financially accountable in court.
 When insurance companies deny policyholders’ rightful claims, they are acting in bad faith.

 Bad Faith Insurance

 A policyholder can file a bad faith insurance claim against their insurance provider.
 This claim keeps insurance providers accountable for the duty of good faith and fair dealing they owe to their policyholders.
 When a person enters into an insurance policy with an insurance company, the policy binds both parties to contractual obligations.
 The policyholder has a duty of care to the carrier to make scheduled payments and the insurance provider has a duty of good faith under which it must honor the policy and credible claims made against it.
 When policyholders are the only party performing agreed-upon contractual duties, the insurance provider has committed a breach of contract.